mongodb-forks/golang-style-guide/style.md

 We aim for the code samples to be accurate for the two most recent minor versions of Go [releases](https://go.dev/doc/devel/release).

+You should set up your editor to integrate with Go's LSP server, [gopls](https://github.com/golang/tools/tree/master/gopls).

 All code should be error-free when run through `revive` and `go vet`.
 We recommend setting up your editor to:

+- Use `gopls` to update your code's imports automatically on save
 - Run `gofumpt` on save
 - Run `revive` and `go vet` to check for errors